tandrewnichols/vim-rumrunner/README.md

   The actual blacklist of patterns and functions used to determine whether a file is ignored.
 This is exposed publicly because calling `rum#ignore` has to be loaded so you'd have to call it in an `after/plugins` script.
 If you don't want to mess with that, you can just set the initial list to something else.

+## Fun Facts

+Rumrunner (and derivatives) is the only word in the English language with "mru" in it in order.
+Hence the name.
+You can imagine how excited I was when I found that out.
+But I also just like the imagery of a pirate doing work behind the scenes to make sure you've always got what you need.

 ## Contributing

 I always try to be open to suggestions, but I do still have opinions about what this should and should not be so . . . it never hurts to ask before investing a lot of time on a patch.